robwillup/robwillup/README.md

 ## Learning

-And here's a few other things I don't use for work but like to learn and use in personal projects:
+And here's a few other things I don't use for work but like to learn and use in personal projects as possible:

 * Elixir
-* Rx.NET
 * Rust
 * C
+* IoT